Pool remodeling – demolition of the old retaining walls

 Remove hard foam boards from the stone wall

-Now all I had to do was remove the XPS rigid foam panels on the side walls.
-I had glued these panels to the formwork blocks with construction foam.
-The plates should decouple the steel wall from the stones and thus protect it.
+I still had to remove the XPS rigid foam panels that I had glued to the side formwork walls with construction foam.
+These plates were used to decouple the steel wall from the stones and protect it.

-Eventually, however, that was also done and I could finally start building the new pool.
+Once this challenge had also been overcome, I was finally able to start building the new pool.